google/santa-tracker-web/README.md

 * Name the scene inside [strings](static/src/strings/scenes.js).

+* If your scene should not be released to production, disable it inside [release.js](release.js).

 ## Environment

 The build system provides a virtual file system that automatically compiles various source types useful for development.